ajikamaludin/go-grpc_basic/README.md

 ### Setup Project
 - create `proto` dir
 - create versioning dir and service dir `health`
+- exec `get-lib.sh` in `proto` dir to download / get important library to use by `health.proto` usage is in compile proto file
 - create proto file `health.proto`
 - compile / generate proto with `compile-proto.sh` in proto dir